-Spring 2023 HKS building access and ID cards
+Fall 2023 HKS building access and ID cards

 All students are required to hold a Harvard University ID (HUID) card to access the HKS campus buildings.
 Cross-registrants may enter using the main Wexner entrance, off the HKS Courtyard.
 Details about building access is available on the Keep HKS Healthy page.

 Students must submit their cross-registration petition at least 24 hours prior to being allowed in the HKS buildings.
 Harvard University cross-registrants may access the HKS campus using their student issued HUID card.
 MIT and Fletcher School of Law and Diplomacy at Tufts University students who have submitted their cross-registration petition may pick up an HUID card directly from the Harvard University ID Card Services Office at the Smith Campus Center, 8th Floor.

 Students may provide official government-issued identification for HKS building access if they do not yet have an HUID card.